UN Aviation Agency To Call For Global Drone Registry - Slashdot

 while they're at it (Score:3)

+Another example is in the maritime world.
+Nearly all vessels beyond a canoe or row boat now carry a VHF radio with DSC capabilities.
+This includes an MMSI (Maritime Mobile Service Identifier) which is a globally unique registration number for that vessel/owner.
+The various national authorities collect that data, and maintain it, and then upload it into the global systems.
+No matter where a person goes in the world, if they punch the distress button, the responsible rescue center is able to retrieve vessel information, contact information, and other bits that are useful as part of a rescue situation.
+In the commercial world, every commercial vessel is assigned an IMO number that stays with a ship from when it comes off the ways until it ends its service at a ship breaker.
+With it, you can retrieve the full history of that ship...
+Names, flags, ownership.

+So, does registering your 2lb drone that can carry an itty bitty camera, make sense? no, it doesn't.
+But does a standardized way of handling registration for larger autonomous aircraft (Amazon's drones, etc...) make sense?
+I think so.
+The trick is finding an appropriate threshold.

-Just what we've always needed (Score:4, Insightful)
+Just what we've always needed (Score:5, Insightful)

 Sure, the nice folks in France really need to know that I have a Phantom 3 here in Alaska.
 With that range of 2 km, I'm sure to be of interest to lots of global players.
 That's perfectly sensible and really justifies an enormous, poorly secured database that will probably be run over Lotus Notes.